Harrison Cardoso

-Harrison Cardoso de Oliveira (born 9 July 1992) is a Brazilian professional footballer who plays as a attacking midfielder.
+Harrison Cardoso de Oliveira (born 9 July 1992) is a Brazilian professional footballer who plays as an attacking midfielder.

 Career

 Harrison started his career with Campeonato Brasileiro Série A club Athletico Paranaense B. He was then loaned to several clubs to add minutes to play such as Cuiabá in the 2013 season and Joinville in the 2014 season.
 While playing for Joinville, Harrison appeared in 11 matches and managed to make 1 assist for his partner to score.

 Harrison then released permanently to Atlético Metropolitano in the 2017 season.

 While strengthening Clube Atletico Metropolitano for two seasons, he also had a loan at the Tombense for half a season.

 Persita Tangerang

 On 30 June 2021, Persita Tangerang manager I Nyoman Suryanthara announced a deal for Harrison to join Indonesian Liga 1 club Persita on a free transfer.

 On 28 August, Harrison made his competitive debut by starting in a 1–2 win at Persipura Jayapura. and scored his first goal for Persita against Persipura in the 15th minute from the penalty at the Pakansari Stadium.

 On 23 October 2021, Harrison scored a brace for Persita in 2021-22 Liga 1 match, earning them a 2–1 win over Persikabo 1973.